dorji-dev/next-app-i18n/README.md

-# next-app-i18n
+# Internationlization with Next app router
-Internationalization in Next app router with next-intl library
+A minimal setup of i18n with **next-intl** library.